 What other salons are doing

-78% are raising prices.
-That's the highest on record.
-47% are cutting staff hours.
-Another 47% are reducing headcount entirely.
-41% have frozen investment in training, equipment, and refurbs.
+The National Hair & Beauty Federation surveyed the sector, and the numbers are bleak: 78% of salons are raising prices (the highest on record), 47% are cutting staff hours, another 47% are reducing headcount entirely, and 41% have frozen investment in training, equipment, and refurbs.

 Raising prices

-Give two to four weeks notice so regulars can book at the old rate if they want.
-Don't over-explain.
-A sentence or two is enough.
-Long justifications sound defensive.
+Be direct about it: "Costs have increased and prices are adjusting from [date]."
+No apology needed, because everyone knows what's happening with costs.
+Give two to four weeks notice so regulars can book at the old rate if they want, but don't over-explain.
+A sentence or two is enough, and long justifications just sound defensive.

-Raise everything at once.
-One price increase is easier to communicate than three small ones spread over six months.
+Raise everything at once, since one price increase is far easier to communicate than three small ones spread over six months.
+Most clients expect it, and the ones who leave over £3 probably aren't your best clients anyway.

 Other ways to protect margin

-Some salons now charge colour separately based on product used.
-Three tubes, pay for three tubes.
+Price rises aren't the only option.
+Some salons now charge colour separately based on product used: three tubes, pay for three tubes.
 It's fair, it's transparent, and product revenue isn't subject to the same employment costs as service revenue.

 Team structure

-Nobody wants to cut hours or let people go.
-But if you haven't looked at staffing properly in a while, now's the time.
+Nobody wants to cut hours or let people go, but if you haven't looked at staffing properly in a while, now's the time.

 Check your chair occupancy.
 If stylists are sitting idle for chunks of the day, you're paying wages for empty chairs.
 Do you need everyone in on quiet Tuesdays?
 Could some shifts start later or finish earlier?